prof18/marcogomiero.com/projects.md

 			<li><b>Youtube Parser:</b>
 				<ul style="list-style-type: none;">
 					<li>
 					An Android library to get video's information from Youtube channels.
 You can retrieve title, link and thumbnails of a video from a specific channel.
+For each video you can also get statistics like views, number of like, dislike, favorite and comments.
+I've published <a href="http://www.marcogomiero.com/blog/update-yt-parser-2/" target="blank">a blog post</a> on my site with all the information about the library.
 The library is also uploaded on jCenter.
 You can find more info about it and the source code on <a href="https://github.com/prof18/YoutubeParser" target="blank">Github</a>.</li><br>
 				</ul>
 			</li>